 This project supports a process of piloting, implementing and evaluating the manual “Menstrual Hygiene matters” in two SHARE countries: Tanzania and Bangladesh.
 The aim is to develop local capacity, through applying the resource within the country setting, with the active input from national WASH professionals, policy makers, academics, service users and local private sector manufacturers.

 Piloting the resource will ensure that the recommendations and toolkits are user-friendly, easy to understand, relevant, useful and practical.
 It will also test whether additional guidance is required for settings and aspects of MH not currently covered.
+Following piloting, a training guide will be produced.

 A systematic review of the health and social effects of menstrual hygiene management